SurniaUlula/wpsso-organization/readme.txt

 * Select a more specific Schema Organization sub-type for Google's Organization markup.

-* Include Place / Location information in your Schema Organization markup when used in combination with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.
+* Include optional Place / Location information in your Schema Organization markup when used in combination with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.

 * Download the Free version from [GitHub](https://surniaulula.github.io/wpsso-organization/) or [WordPress.org](https://wordpress.org/plugins/wpsso-organization/).